 Atrial Fibrillation & Atrial Flutter

 Atrial fibrillation (AFib) is an irregular, often rapid heart rate commonly characterized as heart palpitations or atrial flutters, that results in poor blood flow throughout the body.
-AFib affects more than 2.7 million people worldwide and can be a life-threatening condition, as it can result in congestive heart failure or stroke.
+AFib is estimated to affect more than 10 million Americans and can be a life-threatening condition, as it can result in congestive heart failure or stroke.

 Our Approach to Treating AFib

 Our cardiac specialists are experts at diagnosing and treating AFib and atrial flutter.
-With extensive experience and access to the latest tools and technology, we deliver the most effective treatment options — from medication to cardioversion or surgery — for your specific condition and unique needs.
+With extensive experience and access to the latest tools and technology, we deliver the most effective treatment options — from medication to minimally invasive cardiac procedures — for your specific condition and unique needs.

-Our doctors were leaders in pioneering the less invasive surgical and nonsurgical procedures, such as the mini-Maze and LARIAT procedures, used to treat AFib and its complications.
-We were also the first hospital in Texas to offer the WATCHMAN™ device, as well as participate in the clinical trials leading to its approval.
+Our doctors were leaders in pioneering the less invasive surgical and nonsurgical procedures, such as the Wolf Procedure (formerly known as Mini-Maze), used to treat AFib and its complications.

 Call Us to Get Started With Your Care Today